AtaKaleli/SushiHunter/README.md

 <b>GAME DESIGN</b>

 Player Experience: Exciting

 Core Mechanic: Shoot the sushi

-Game Loop: Hunt the sushi by shooting them that falling down from the top.
+Game Loop: Hunt the sushi by shooting them falling down from the top.